sweisman/email-blaster/README.md

 The child receives the instructions, opens an SMTP connection to the recipient domain, and sends the email.
 It then sends a response back to the parent, which logs the exchange.

 There were plans to convert the hard-coded version you see into a general solution with a web-based front end.

+There is also an SMTP server script to process replies.